douglasmun/npmls-python/README.md

 - Want simpler development and contribution process
 - Are comfortable with pip/Python dependency management

-Choose the Original Rust version if you:
+Choose the original Rust version if you:
 - Need maximum performance
 - Prefer single-binary deployment
 - Want minimal memory footprint